-B4 Synthesise and apply the evidence base behind interculturally competent communities and patient and public involvement and engagement (PPIE) in real-world settings.
+B4 Synthesise and apply the evidence base behind interculturally competent communities and public and patient involvement (PPI) in real-world settings.

-B5 Critically analyse the concepts of the art of public health and medicine as culture, and the impact on population health and well-being both locally and globally.
+B5 Critically analyse the concepts of the art of medicine, the art of public health and medicine as culture, and the impact on population health and well-being both locally and globally.

 B6 Demonstrate an understanding of how to evaluate and apply intercultural research findings within health and social care settings, both locally and global using international examples.